- Prospective students typically apply to both schools at the same time.

 - You'll have a special blended tuition rate, paid every semester (regardless of where courses are taken).

-- If you start at one school and later add the second degree, you will have a one-time tuition adjustment applied in your first semester of the joint degree program.
+- If you start at one school and later add the second degree, you will have a one-time tuition adjustment applied in your first semester of the dual degree program.

 Fuqua Financial Aid and Merit Scholarships